JamesCalingo/sportventures/posts/2025-08-25_shubaseball.md

 ---

-### ON DECK:

-NOW I've caught up with the baseball posts...but like I said earlier, there's more to life than baseball.
-Tomorrow, we stay in school - but switch to another spring sport.

----

-[^1]: The College World Series is the NCAA's baseball championship event.
+[^1]: The College World Series is the NCAA's baseball championship event, held every year in Omaha, NE.
 [^2]: I actually went to a Northeastern Huskies baseball game once, and there was a small merch table there.
 A large part of that existing was the fact that the stadium was several miles from campus in a residential part of another city entirely, though.